 Public information and warnings will be provided in relation to a current event and should include information about the event and any actions recommended.
+More information can be found in the Croydon Warnings and Alerts subplan.

 Broadcast radio should be the primary vehicle for public information in most events.